-Law 207 The Administrative Law : This course deals with the definition of administrative law in terms of its origin, definition, characteristics, sources and its relation to other laws.
+Law 207 The Administrative Law: This course deals with the definition of administrative law in terms of its origin, definition, characteristics, sources and its relation to other laws.
 This course also includes the study of administrative organization as well as the methods of administrative organization.
-It also deals with the study of administrative control, administrative contract and public funds.
+It also deals with the study of administrative activity, public facilities, administrative control, administrative contract and public funds.
 The course also deals with the civil service.

-Law 312 Provisions of Evidence : This course deals with the general provisions of evidence, the provisions related to various methods of evidence, and the impact of scientific and technical development on the provisions of evidence law, the provisions of which are contained in the Federal Companies Law (as amended) and the details of provisions thereof in terms of their establishment, management, classification and cessation, including (solidarity companies, limited partnerships, partnerships limited by shares, public and private shareholding companies).
+Law 312 Provisions of Evidence: This course deals with the general provisions of evidence, the provisions related to various methods of evidence, and the impact of scientific and technical development on the provisions of evidence

+Law 300 Businesses and Bankruptcy: This course deals with the development of companies in the commercial law, the provisions of which are contained in the Federal Companies Law (as amended) and the details of provisions thereof in terms of their establishment, management, classification and cessation, including (solidarity companies, limited partnerships, partnerships limited by shares, public and private shareholding companies).
 This course also deals with the explanation of the provisions of the commercial bankruptcy, its publicity, protective conciliation and the implications thereof.